jessegranger/shepherd/README.md

 When the daemon starts, it will create `socket` and `pid`, and possibly others.

 Where indicated below, many commands cause the currently running configuration to be written to the `config` file.
-This does not apply to commands read from the 'config' file.
+This does not apply to commands read from the `config` file.

 `> shep down`
 ---------